 HYDRATE.
 Ensure that there is more than adequate fluid intake.
 You may have to add water to your dog's dry food.
-If your dog is reluctant to drink water, then try some milk or bone broth.
+If your cat is reluctant to drink water, then try some milk or tuna juice.
 Regularly provide fresh clean water.
+For cats prone to constipation it is wise to feed only canned food.
+This increases their fluid intake and most often result in normal stools.

 EXERCISE.
 Regular exercise gets the bowels moving.
 If you are off-schedule and not giving your dog his morning walk, then get back on schedule.
+If your cat is not an outdoor cat, then get her some toys to play with and have her run after the catnip mouse 2-3 times daily.

 LOOSEN UP.
-Vaseline is a very safe laxative and is used in the compounds to prevent hairballs in pets.
-I give 1 tsp twice daily per 10 lbs. for 3-5 days.
-Vitamin C is another laxative when given at a higher dose.
+Vaseline is a very safe laxative and is used in the compounds to prevent hairballs in cats.
+I give 1 tsp twice daily per 10 lbs for 3-5 days. vitamin C is another laxative when given at a higher dose.
 Start with 500 mg twice daily.

 CASTOR OIL.
 This is a wonderful, safe and natural laxative.
-(Doses of 1/2 to 1 teaspoon/10lbs twice daily)
+(Doses of 1⁄2 to 1 teaspoon/10lbs twice daily.)

 VISIT THE VET.
 First, it is important to ensure that your pet is really constipated.
 Dogs will strain with diarrhea and this is often confused with constipation.
-Dogs may also strain with urinary tract infections or obstructions.
+Cats will strain with urinary tract infections or obstructions.
+Check your cat's litter box to ensure that he is urinating.
 If in doubt, call your veterinarian.